Do Possums Eat Snakes [Some Interesting Facts]

 Studies have revealed that from the evolutionary beginnings, the vWF of snake-eating opossum species has acquired more alterations than the vWF of possums that don’t eat snakes.

 Natural selection has been acting on vWF for millions of years, and there is adequate proof for it.
-Jansa and Voss identified many distinct alterations in snake-eating opossums and discovered that they are linked to an area of vWF reported to associate with one of the poisons found in pit viper venom.
+Jansa and Voss identified many distinct alterations in snake-eating opossums and discovered that they are linked to an area of vWF reported to be associated with one of the poisons found in pit viper venom.

 Is Opossum Serum Used For Making Snake Antivenom?